-It’s winter, and you’ve taken a few weeks off of work so you can escape the cold and ice of Ontario for the warm and sunny beaches of Florida.
+It’s winter, and you’ve taken a week off of work so you can escape the cold and ice of Ontario for the warm and sunny beaches of Florida.
 You pack up the car, and hit the road, making a few stops along the way.
 By the time you reach South Carolina, you’ve traveled nearly 1,400 miles with only about 500 more to go.
 You can practically feel the sand between your toes when you realize you’ve made a wrong turn.
 It’s certainly a bit of a bummer, because now you have to turn the car around, drive all the way back to Canada, and start the road trip again.

 Yet, Sandra Elia, patient advocate and food addiction counselor, uses this road trip analogy to describe the mentality a lot of people have towards a healthy lifestyle.
 “If I can’t do it all, I’m not going to do it.”

 All or nothing seems shocking when talking about a road trip, so why do so many people apply this mindset to their health?
 Danielle Aldous, RD, CDE, presumes this rigidness comes from trying to follow diets with too many rules and “off limit,” foods.
 When a person eats something on the “no” list or veers from one of program’s regulations it can feel a lot more like a major failure than simply a wrong turn.
 For many, this sense of defeat leads to quitting healthy eating all-together, or starting again “next week.”